IRCAM: Studio-in-Residence at the Darmstadt Summer Course 2018

 17–21 July 2018: CataRT Workshop

 CataRT is a technology devoted to structuring sound grains obtained from large sound data bases of any kind according to sound characteristics automatically analyzed and chosen by the user.
 Thus, sound data bases and archives may be explored quickly and intuitively for use in the areas of musical composition, sound design, live performance and improvisation.
 The workshop will be mainly devoted to presenting the technology and giving participants the chance to use it via “hands-on” sessions in order to acquire le skills necessary for creating compositions, installations, digital instruments and personalized creative tools.
-At the end of the workshop performances will take place for presenting the participants projects as well as works by invited artists.
-This workshop will be led by Diemo Schwarz (IRCAM) and will be limited to 10 participants having a good knowledge of Max programming.
+At the end of the workshop performances take place for presenting the participants projects as well as works by invited artists.
+This workshop is led by Diemo Schwarz (IRCAM) and is limited to 10 participants having a good knowledge of Max programming.

 22–23 July 2018: Music Computing in Live Electronics and Improvisation